e-mission/e-mission-docs/docs/e-mission-phone/guidelines_to_support_i18n.md

 </resources>
 ```

 When you are creating your plugin for **e-mission**, you will want to put your strings into an external **xml** file to ensure the i18n support and then place the file in `res/values`.
-You can then call those strings in your code by using :
+You can then call those strings in your code by using:

 ```java
 context.getString(R.string.<key of your string>);